olgarithmics/ICLR_CAMIL/README.md

-# CAMIL: Context-Aware Multiple Instance Learning for Cancer Detection and Subtyping in Whole Slide Images
+# CAMIL: Context-Aware Multiple Instance Learning for Cancer Detection and Subtyping in Whole Slide Images (ICLR spotlight)
-This is the implementation of our ICLR (spotlight) [paper](https://arxiv.org/abs/2305.05314) (work in progress)
+This is the implementation of [CAMIL](https://arxiv.org/abs/2305.05314) (work in progress)

 ![Pipeline](assets/pipeline.png "An overview of the CAMIL model architecture.
 First, WSIs are preprocessed to separate tissue from the background.
 Then, the WSIs are split into fixed-size tiles of size 256 × 256 and fed through a pre-